Skip to main content

 Author of the short film "Planets and Robots" uses digital cutout to animate the generated AI images.
 It also plays with LLMs to generate voice over script.

 Using static images generated from any AI app as assets in traditional workflow such as 2D cutout, digital manipulation, collage, or even as a source for other AI tools that for example offer "image2video".
-Besides the origin of images and material, this technique depends on your usual skillset of cutting and manipulating images.
+Besides the origin of images and material, this technique depends on your usual skillset of cutting and manipulating images, but can help with assembling large amounts of content quickly for drafts, animatics, or even final versions of animated work in some cases if used tastefully.

 PROS CONS